Azure/AKS-Edge/samples/wasm/wasm-spin.md

-# Interop Windows Console App with AKS lite Linux container
+# Interop Windows Console App with AKS edge Linux container

 ## Introduction
-This sample demonstrates how to run a WebAssembly (WASM) payload using [spin-containerd-wasm-shim](https://github.com/deislabs/containerd-wasm-shims) inside the AKS lite cluster. **spin-containerd-wasm-shim** is currently in _alpha_ version and is not intended for production deployments.
+This sample demonstrates how to run a WebAssembly (WASM) payload using [spin-containerd-wasm-shim](https://github.com/deislabs/containerd-wasm-shims) inside the AKS edge cluster. **spin-containerd-wasm-shim** is currently in _alpha_ version and is not intended for production deployments.

 ## Prerequisites
 A Windows device with the following minimum requirements: